How I’ve Earned Over $1,000 with cash Back and Price Drop Apps like Earny, Ebates, Paribus and Sift (Without Lifting a Finger!)

 This means you’ll earn a percentage back through Ebates and then also possibly an additional refund if the price drops further.

 *** SPECIAL OFFER: When you join Ebates as a new user, you’ll receive a FREE $10 Welcome Bonus, just for signing up!! ***

 Overall, Ebates is the real deal, and I’ve been a big fan for several years.

-In conclusion, just make sure you are not spending money just to make money… In other words, it doesn’t make sense to purchase something you wouldn’t normally buy, just to get the cash back from Ebates.
+In conclusion, make sure you are not spending money to earn money.
+In other words, it doesn’t make sense to purchase something you wouldn’t usually buy, to get the cashback from Ebates.

 Earnings while using Ebates:

 My personal savings through Ebates:

 Earny is an app that scans your online purchases to determine if you might be owed a refund.
 And guess what — Earny works with Amazon!

 When you sign up for service through Earny, you will be asked to provide the email address used for online purchases.
 Earny requires access to your email account to scan any purchase made online.